Poll shows many small businesses are embracing AI tools to grow productivity

 “You don’t want to get left behind, right?
 And so, my job as a business owner is to make sure that I am giving my team members the tools that they need to be able to do their job as efficiently as possible,” she said.

-A recent survey from the Small Business and Entrepreneurship Council (SBEC) shows that 75 percent of surveyed companies (507 out of 676) use artificial intelligence tools as part of their operations.
+A recent survey from the Small Business and Entrepreneurship Council (SBEC) shows 75% of surveyed companies (507 out of 676) use artificial intelligence tools as part of their operations.
 The most common are AI tools for financial management, cybersecurity, and AI-powered email marketing.

 “We like to say the ChatGPT helps us get started with our copywriting.
 But you still need a human on the other side to make sure that your messaging kind of resonates with the person that’s reading it,” said Cole.